ingram1107/zettel-notes/lit/@Meyer2005.md

 class was not intended to be a base class or used polymorphically.
-In the case when the derived class is deleted through the pointer to the supposing base class with no virtual destructor, only the base class's part will be destroyed instead including the derived part of the class.
+In the case when the derived class is deleted through the pointer to the supposing base class with no virtual destructor, only the base class's part will be destroyed instead of including the derived part of the class.
 This is what we called partial destroy, which can cause leak memory and corrupted #data-structure.

 If the class is intended to be use polymorphically, indicated by its virtual function(s), its destructor must be declared virtual in order to avoid the above